You are listening to the Sean Hannity Radio Show Podcast.

 I think you will probably be rewarded mightily by our press.

-Being very, very clear, saying, okay, if it is, we have all of this information about the DNC.
+All right, so that's Donald Trump this morning, being very, very clear, saying, okay, if it is, we have all of this information about the DNC.

-It exposes them of using racial slurs and gay slurs and and a very anti-Semitic line of attack to manipulate Democratic voters in Kentucky and West Virginia, also some misogyny mixed into all of this.
+It exposes them of using racial slurs and gay slurs and a very anti-Semitic line of attack to manipulate Democratic voters in Kentucky and West Virginia.

 So that's all in there as well.

-We have new information too that in fact there was another anti-Semitic slur in there somewhere, as I have been informed.
+We have new information, too, that, in fact, there was another anti-Semitic slur in there somewhere, as I have been informed.

 But the bottom line here is this.